mtorromeo/iosshy/README.rst

 CHANGELOG
 ---------

+New in version 1.6
+ * Fixed loading of the autoclose setting

 New in version 1.5
  * Clicking on the tray icon now toggles the configuration dialog visibility
  * Modified process title to be "iosshy" instead of the generic "python"